×

 Kallur Lighthouse

-The long island of Kalsoy is home to one of the Faroe Islands’ most iconic landmarks.
-The scenery surrounding the Kallur lighthouse is spectacular.
+The long island of Kalsoy is home to one of the Faroe Islands’ most iconic landmark : the Kallur Lighthouse.
+The scenery surrounding the Kallur lighthouse is simply spectacular.
 The 360° view from the summit takes in the islands of Viðoy and Eysturoy.
-Small, discreet and set on the northern tip of the island, it is surrounded by steep cliffs covered in layers of grass.
+Small, discreet and set on the northern tip of the island, it is surrounded by steep cliffs covered in layers of grass, a dream place for any landscape photographer.

 How to get there